b3rt1ng/NOVA/README.md

 You need to get the wireshark OUI database in order to resolve the vendor name [Here it is](https://gitlab.com/wireshark/wireshark/raw/master/manuf)

+### Is there something you will improve ?
+yeah, for the moment the threads are runing and expeting to get a response fastly.
+Some might be late and because a delay is made, it might be longer than the expected delay (wich you can change).
+I'll make a better way to get the response and don't miss some.
+The problem is the same for the unsuccessfull threads...

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details